autobrr/autobrr.com/docs/getting-started/windows.md

 <img src={useBaseUrl('/img/a.%20create%20basic%20task.png')} />

 Add a name, this will show up in the Task Scheduler.
-Feel free to add the Autorbrr description if you'd like.
+Feel free to add the autobrr description if you'd like.

-> Autobrr monitors IRC announce channels to get releases as soon as they are available with good filtering.
+> autobrr monitors IRC announce channels to get releases as soon as they are available with good filtering.

 <img src={useBaseUrl('/img/b.%20name%20task.png')} />